Discover the Enigmatic Octopus of the Great Barrier Reef | Australia’s Underwater Wonders

 Day Octopus (Octopus cyanea):

-Recognised by their large size and vibrant coloration, day octopuses are often spotted during daylight dives.
-They are agile hunters and use their intelligence to catch prey.
+They are easily identifiable by their size and vivid colours during daytime dives.
+They are agile hunters who use their intelligence to catch prey.

 Southern Blue-lined Octopus (Hapalochlaena maculosa)